SyncfusionExamples/html-to-pdf-csharp-examples/AWS/HTML_to_PDF_Lambda_Docker_Container/README.md

 ```

-Step 7: Create a new folder as Helper and add a class as [AWSHelper.cs](HTML_to_PDF_Lambda_Docker_Container/Helper/AWSHelper.cs) file.
+Step 7: Create a new folder name as Helper and add a new class as [AWSHelper.cs](HTML_to_PDF_Lambda_Docker_Container/Helper/AWSHelper.cs) file.
 Add the following namespaces and code samples in the AWSHelper class to invoke the published AWS Lambda function using the function name and access keys.

 ```csharp